slothsoft/sprint-simulation/README.md

 - It's more efficient (just give the task to whoever estimates the fastest time)
 - It makes the planning faster (everybody has to understand only their own tasks, and team members can even prepare for that)
 - Many bugs are already implicitly pre-assigned, because team members are expert in different things
-- You don't double book people (e.g. by adding two tasks that can only be done by one person efficiently, when each of them alone would fill the time of that person completely)
+- You don't double book people (e.g. by adding two tasks that can only be done by one person efficiently, when each of them alone would fill out the time of that person completely)

 My team is against it, because:

-1. It's not failsafe (if a member can't participate in the sprint, nobody can take on their tasks)
+1. It's not fail-safe (if a member can't participate in the sprint, nobody can take on their tasks)

 (I don't think there was ever a second argument.)

 And just to address this:

 1. "Nobody can take on their tasks" - this is exactly what happens in our team.
 And we don't pre-assign.
-It's just that implicitly assigned tasks will not be done by anybody else.
+It's just that nobody will do implicitly assigned tasks.
 For good reason.
-If the expert is back next sprint, why should I half-ass their tasks?
+If the expert can do it next sprint, why should I half-ass their tasks?

 I have another suspicion why pre-assigning tasks is better, and that is our horrible estimations.
 It's clear that you never learn to estimate if you can't practice, so in that regard pre-assignments are already better.
-However I have a hunch that even with good estimations it won't work if multiple people estimate, and only one of those does the task.
+However, I have a hunch that even with good estimations it won't work if multiple people estimate, and only one of those does the task.

 *This project was born to simulate sprint planning and execution, and figure out if you can estimate tasks as a group.*